8 Ways to Prepare for a Building Insurance Evaluation

 No Major Cracks on Sidewalk

 Check your building’s sidewalk for any major cracks.
-A major crack is anything that can be a tripping hazard, says Cohen.
+A major crack is anything that can be a tripping hazard.
 If it looks like the heel of a high-heeled shoe could get caught in the crack, fix the crack before the insurance company’s inspection.